Help us improve our adult social care web pages

 If you're already receiving care and support from us, you can still talk to us about this.

-What happens when we get an Adult Care referral from you
+What happens when you send an Adult Care referral

 When we get the online form, Care Direct will usually contact you to go over the information and discuss how your needs can be met both within adult care and from other sources.

-If we are not able to find support within your community that can meet your needs and improve your wellbeing, we may refer you to a fuller assessment.
+If we're not able to find support in your community that can meet your needs and improve your wellbeing, we may refer you to a fuller assessment.

-The assessment of your care needs will help us to understand if you are eligible for support from us.
+The assessment of your care needs will help us to understand if you're eligible for support from us.

 See Eligibility guidance

-If we think that we can help, and you are eligible, then we'll work with you to agree on the right Care and Support Plan to meet your needs.
+If we think that we can help, and you're eligible, we'll work with you to agree on the right Care and Support Plan to meet your needs.

-How much you may need to pay for your Care and Support
+How much you may need to pay for care and support

 Most people have to contribute towards the cost of their care and support.

-The amount you may have to pay is determined by a financial assessment during which we try to work out how much you can afford to pay towards the care and support you need.
-It involves looking at your income, savings and individual circumstances- this is also known as means tested.
+The amount you may have to pay is determined by a financial assessment.
+This is where we try to work out how much you can afford to pay towards the care and support you need.
+It involves looking at your income, savings and individual circumstances, this is also known as means tested.

-If you're eligible for a Care and Support Plan then we'll talk to you about your finances including your income, savings and individual circumstances.
+If you're eligible for a Care and Support Plan, we'll talk to you about your finances including your income, savings and individual circumstances.

 Read more about Financial assessment.